centrifugal/centrifuge/_examples/redis_broker_presence/readme.md

 go run main.go -port 8001
 ```

 Then go to http://localhost:8000 and to http://localhost:8001 in another browser tab.
-You will see simple chat app in both browser tabs, try writing a chat message in one browser tab and you should see it appears in another tab.
+You will see simple chat app in both browser tabs, try writing a chat message in one browser tab – you should see it appears in another tab.

-This example uses two Redis instances so published messages will be automatically sharded among them.
-But we could use just one Redis instance.
+This example uses two Redis instances so published messages will be automatically sharded among them (consistently sharded by a channel).